xibosignage/xibo-manual/source/en/media_module_shellcommand.md

 The Command is executed when a Layout containing the Shell Command Widget plays at its scheduled time.

-A Shell command can be a **created** command string which is passed directly to the shell or a **stored command** preconfigured configured by an Administrator.
+A Shell command can be a **created** command string which is passed directly to the shell or a preconfigured **stored command**.

-{nonwhite}
-Further information regarding Command Functionality for Administrators can be found [here](https://xibo.org.uk/docs/setup/command-functionality)
-{/nonwhite}
+Click here for further information regarding [Command Functionality](displays_command_functionality.html)

 ## Add Widget